shadrahman10/support/docs/documents/faq.md

 4. The `Nature of Agreement` should be populated the with the appropriate value.
    :::

+### Appendix A

 ::: details How do I model a "Hybrid" or "Shared" control origination?

+Risk Solutions are **single origination** by design.

+If you converting legacy documentation into custom control responses, you can use a combination of originations to model a hybrid or shared control.

 **Hybrid** is simply `System Provider Specific` AND `System Provider Corporate`.